RayParkerBassPlayer/slippage/README.md

 **Comment field:**
 - Usually empty for normal assignments
-- For permanent members: `WARNING: Boat does not fit in assigned slip` indicates data issue
+- For permanent members: `NOTE: Boat does not fit in assigned slip` indicates data issue
+- With `--ignore-length` flag: shows length difference (e.g., `NOTE: boat is 3' 6" longer than slip`)
 - For unassigned members, provides diagnostic reason:
   - `Boat too large for all available slips`
   - `Evicted - boat doesn't fit previous slip, all X suitable slips taken`